Using Fortanix DSM with Sumo Logic (SIEM) Integration Guide for Linux Server

 Download the collector in one of the following ways:

-• Through user interface (UI):
+• Through the user interface (UI):

 • In Sumo Logic, select Manage Data → Collection → Collection.